facebookresearch/ParlAI/docs/source/tutorial_mturk.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Hard block sparingly; it's possible workers that aren't doing well on a particular task are perfectly good at others.
 Hard blocking reduces your possible worker pool.
 - Soft blocking workers that are clearly trying on a task but not **quite** getting it allows those workers to work on other tasks for you in the future.
-You can soft block workers by calling `mturk_manager.soft_block_worker(<worker id>)` after setting `—block-qualification`.
-That worker will not be able to work on any tasks that use the same `—block-qualification`.
+You can soft block workers by calling `mturk_manager.soft_block_worker(<worker id>)` after setting `—-block-qualification`.
+That worker will not be able to work on any tasks that use the same `—-block-qualification`.

 Preventing and Handling Crashes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- Set the `-—max-connections` flag sufficiently low for your task; this controls the number of people who can work on your task at any given time.
+- Set the `--max-connections` flag sufficiently low for your task; this controls the number of people who can work on your task at any given time.
 Leaving this too high might leave your heroku server running into issues depending on how many messages per second it's trying to process, and on how much data is being sent in those messages (such as picture or video data).
 - If you're using a model on your local machine, try to share the model parameters whenever possible.
 Needing new parameters for each of your conversations might run your machine out of memory, causing the data collection to crash in an manner that ParlAI can't handle
 - If your task crashes, you'll need to run the `delete_hits` script and find the task that had crashed to remove the orphan tasks.
 - If workers email you about task crashes with sufficient evidence that they were working on the task, offer to compensate by sending them a bonus for the failed task on one of their other completed tasks, then bonus that `HITId` with the `bonus_workers` script.